Mark Sandelin ’75 – Chairman

 Simon is the University of Auckland representative on the Board.

-Jodie joined the Board in 2022, and is Chair of the Digital Technologies Committee as well as being a member of the Succession & Remuneration, Disciplinary & Enrolment, Development, and Education Committees.
+Jodie joined the Board at the beginning of 2022, and is a member of the Succession and Remuneration, Disciplinary and Enrolment, Development and Education Committees, as well as chairing the Digital Technologies Committee.

 Jodie has three children, daughter Francesca, and sons Louis and Freddie, who are in Form 5 and 7 respectively at the School.